 Goals: The UC Student Veterans Writing Workshop was created in the belief that when veterans write their stories and share then with others, they become more connected to themselves, they heal invisible wounds, they discover new meanings in their life, and they build bridges of communication to the civilian world.

 If you are a UC student veteran interested in exploring what your service has meant to you, developing your writing skills, and strengthening your ability to communicate with others about your military experiences, we invite you to apply to the 2019 UC Student Veterans Summer Writing Workshop.
-Applications open on January 15, 2019.
+Applications accepted through May 17, 2019.
+Space is limited; admission is on a rolling basis and will close when the workshop is filled.

 UC Student Veterans Writing Workshop Instructors: